-- trust n, 1. reliance on the integrity, strength, ability, surety, etc., of a person or thing; confidence. - 2. confident expectation of something; hope - When we segment networks we still need to allow some communication between them.
-Within a segment, systems need to rely on each other or share sensitive information. - Trust relationships bridges gaps in our systems - Trusted systems are given additional access and rights - Trusted systems may provide data that we rely on - Trust relationships are potential vulnerabilities - What if trusted system misbehaves? - A trusts B, but B misbehaves?
+- When we segment networks we still need to allow some communication between them.
+Within a segment, systems needs to rely on each other or share sensitive information. - Trust relationships bridge gaps in our systems - Trusted systems are given additional access and rights - Trusted systems may provide data that we rely on - Trust relationships are potential vulnerabilities - What if trusted systems misbehaves? - A trusts B, but B misbehaves?